 ACE Haiti closes out project work on Read Haiti.

 ACE Haiti and GC-DWC secure a $16 million GDA grant from USAID, Porticus, and the W.K.
-Kellogg Foundation for 270 schools across five departments for its Strong Beginnings program.
+Kellogg Foundation for 270 schools across five departments (Nord, Artibonite, Centre, Sud, and Grand’Anse) for its Strong Beginnings program.
 Strong Beginnings continues Read Haiti’s early grade literacy program and further scales the SEL program.
-Strong Beginnings also begins to test community-driven early childhood development and positive parenting interventions in five Innovation Communities in the Nord departments, reinforcing a community ecosystem with plans to scale these interventions to the rest of the schools in its network.
+Strong Beginnings also begins to develop and pilot community-driven early childhood development and positive parenting interventions in five Innovation Communities in the Nord department, reinforcing the L3 (lakay/home, lekòl/school, and legliz/church) community ecosystem with plans to scale most promising interventions to the rest of the schools in its network.

 The Haiti Salt Project, a social enterprise committed to eradicating iodine deficiency disorders through the distribution of locally-produced, fortified salt, joins the GC-DWC.